openpeeps/tim/README.md

   a href="/login": "Please login to view this page"
 ```

 Template variables can be declared inside templates using `var` or `const`.
-The only difference between a
+The only difference
-`var` and a `const` is that constants are immutable and requires initialization.
+between these two is that constants are immutable and requires initialization.

-Template variables can be declared inside templates using `var` or `const`.
-The only difference between these two is
-is that constants are immutable and require initialization.

 The scope of a declared variable is limited to the branch in which it was declared.